~ Looking Forward To The Past ~

 The worst part is that even if your parents give you a boat or even a ship.
 It doesn't always matter, because even after you've built the boat yourself or have had it given to you, you'll still have to learn to steer, in the vast and never-ending terror, that is life.
 It's either that or you watch your happy home and wealth-building career fall apart, all due to a series of accidents or mistakes.

-Page 2
+Page 188

-What makes WHOs as powerful as they are is their inability to change.
+In an ever flowing ocean like this one, what makes WHOs powerful is their inability to change.
 In this highly complex and ever-changing world, having a stable pillar and immovable support, such as this, is beautiful.
 It's like being on stable land after being born and living your whole life at sea.
 As you watch the ocean ebb and flow, crash and tear into itself like some rabid beast, you find yourself sitting there, calmly... watching it all unfold.
-Finding a WHO for the first time is like spotting land because... in the ever-changing, ever-merciless world that we live in, discovering something immovable, incorruptible, and unchanging is... a relief.
-It's a release from the struggles of fighting every day to stay afloat, and when you do find it, it will feel glorious.
+Finding a WHO for the first time is like spotting land because... in the ever-changing, ever-merciless world that we live

 With WHOs, you don't really need to worry about swimming or sinking, or at least, you'll have the time to worry about it safely before you travel towards another, better island.
 You can stay and build your boat on the island calmly and with enough thought to practice steering in the shallow waters near it, rather than having a chance to drown or lose the pieces of the ship once you crash.
 You can put it all back together again if you have to.
-Plus, when you start traveling towards the WHO that you're after, as a dream or as a goal (Your life's own treasure island), you can simply travel a bit, stop at a nearby island (WHO a friend is, or a good hobby, and so forth) and rest there with that WHO, for a bit.
+Plus, when you start traveling towards the WHO that you're after, such as a dream or as a goal (Your life's own promised land), you can simply travel a bit, stop at a nearby island (WHO a friend is, or a good hobby, and so forth) and rest there with that WHO, for a bit.
 Best of all?
 You'll always have your own WHO to use as a home base.
-It's your little kingdom, one that, once it's perfected with the proper Whats, you may be able to invite your friends to.
+It's your little kingdom, one that, once it's perfected with the proper Whats, you can invite your friends to.
 With big city walls, fresh food and water, entertainment, and the like, you can start to feel comfortable inviting the people that you care for to stay, rest, and relax for a bit because your WHO, in fact, almost any WHO that you and they align with, will always be a reliable, and safe place to rest inside of.

 That, is your bargaining chip.
 The ability to be safe, and patient, and to wait until time itself makes a mistake, and brings you an opportunity, through the inevitable change, of its very own nature.

 One way to use a true WHO revolves entirely around the idea that WHO you are never changes.
 You see, this allows for the use of some Orwellian rules.
 To quote George Orwell on page 162, in his book 1984, “Who controls the past controls the future; who controls the present controls the past.”
-He speaks of this with an unconscious understanding that everything has a WHO, even reality itself and all of the humanity that resides within it, as a distinct group, and that their WHOs never change.
+(Orwell 162).
+He speaks of this with an unconscious understanding that everything has a WHO, even reality itself and all of the humanity that resides within it, and that their WHOs never change.
 We’ll discuss the identity of the world and how to use it to your advantage in the next book.

 However correct George Orwell was in saying this, though, it still isn’t the whole truth.
 Control is just one form of power.
-Money is power.
-Time is money, and money is power, so time is also power, but aside from all that, knowledge is power, too.
-My use of the Orwellian rule goes like this:

 “He who knows your past can know your future.
 He who knows your present can know your past.”

-There is another option as well, of course, and that is that you had a wrong idea of WHO you are, and that misunderstanding led you to gravitate towards things that only made you feel numb or negative, or you did know WHO you are in a category but happened to obtain (sometimes by having it forced on you) the wrong What in another category, which made you doubt yourself, leading you to any other What that made you feel either embarrassed, guilty or even ashamed of WHO you are.
+embarrassed, guilty or even ashamed of WHO you are.
 Just as your understanding of your WHO can change your thoughts on Whats, so too can your knowledge (or lack thereof) your Whats lead to different views on WHO you are.
 Alas, I do digress.
 The point here (at least, the point I was attempting to make initially) was that if WHO someone is never changes, then you’ve always either matched with something, or you never have.
 This can lead to great insights when observing both yourself and your surroundings.

 While our emptiness will become filled with many different things in time, our most genuine essence will always remain the same, just like time itself.
 This empty space that just so happens to be filled with a universe, and the ability for change, is the concept that we have labeled as "TIME."